Love Hotel (TV series)

 Love Hotel is an American reality television series that premiered on April 27, 2025, on Bravo.
-The series follows four affluent women from the The Real Housewives franchise as they go on a vacation seeking love.
+The series follows four women from The Real Housewives franchise as they go on a vacation seeking love.

 Premise

 Shannon Storms Beador, Gizelle Bryant, Ashley Darby and Luann de Lesseps travel to Los Cabos, Mexico, where they explore new connections and go on dates with eligible bachelors.

 Production

 In July 2024, it was announced Peacock had ordered a spin-off of The Real Housewives franchise starring Shannon Storms Beador, Ashley Darby, Gizelle Bryant, and Luann de Lesseps.
 In February 2025, it was revealed the series had moved to Bravo.